Should Washington Accept the Rise of Political Islam in Egypt?

 The U.S.- Egypt relations had been strained under former President Barack Obama when President Sisi was not invited to the White House during Obama’s second term.

-However, some chemistry exists between Sisi and new American President Donald J. Trump, who praised his Egyptian counterpart as leader.
+However, some chemistry exists between Sisi and new American President Donald J. Trump, who praised his Egyptian counterpart as a leader.
 For instance, in 2017, the U.S. said it was willing to resume its participation in Exercise Bright Star, a biennial multinational military training exercise co-hosted by the U.S. and Egypt that helps foster interoperability of the two countries’ forces and provides specialized training opportunities in the Middle East.

 In September 2017, some 200 U.S. soldiers participated in Bright Star 17 at the Mohamed Naguib Military Base in Egypt, where the two forces conducted battle simulations involving U.S.-made defense equipment, such as Egyptian F-16s and M1A1 tanks.